pitdicker/openstreetmap-carto/symbols/generating_patterns/README.md

 ## Patterns with symbols, generated positions

+A preview of the different forest symbols is available in `forest.svg`.

 ### `leaftype_unknown.svg`
 Tiles of 256×256px.
 Random pattern of two symbols with a 30px distance (color: `#6b8d5e`).